Mackenzie-Frey/dj_spoti/README.md

 ## Getting Started

-To run DJ Spoti on your local machine, navigate to the directory in which you would like the project to be located, then execute the following commands:
+To run DJ Spoti on a local machine, navigate to the directory in which you would like the project to be located, then execute the following commands:

 ```
 $ git clone git@github.com:Mackenzie-Frey/dj_spoti.git